 In Naval Architecture and Marine Engineering this might involve designing vessels that are optimized for performance at higher speeds while also meeting energy-efficiency and noise-abatement goals.
 In Advanced Materials Manufacturing, it can mean analyzing the trade-offs between material choices for their performance, price and cradle-to-grave carbon impacts.
 In Integrated Water Management, it can be finding ways to drastically reduce water usage in resource development.

 Whatever their chosen program, MEL students broaden their technical knowledge and sharpen their analytical skills through a project-based curriculum.
 In High Performance Buildings, students use energy modelling software to design buildings that meet performance expectations related to greenhouse gas emissions, thermal energy demand and embodied carbon (read about developing energy models for a research lab in Prince George).
-In Urban Systems, they work on projects for industry and public-sector clients to propose innovative solutions to real-world infrastructure problems (read about using UBC building occupancy data to drive sustainability decisions).
+In Urban Systems, they work on projects for industry and public-sector clients to propose innovative solutions to real-world infrastructure problems.
 Students in Clean Energy Engineering explore ways to shift to clean energy or reduce energy demand (read about a project to supplement diesel-powered electricity generation with lithium ion battery storage in a remote First Nations community).
 And in Sustainable Process Engineering they are challenged to rethink current chemical industrial practices to develop sustainable products, processes and technologies.

 Aligning sustainability and business goals

 Engineers who are committed to working on projects that support sustainability goals must have more than just technical tools in their toolbox.